linuxdudeofficial/linuxdudeofficial.github.io/_posts/2019-04-27-how-to-create-bash-aliases-command-shortcuts.md

 alias webroot='cd /var/www/projects'
 ```

-run this on your terminal and run the command webroot on the terminal, your presernt working directory on the terminal will be changed to /var/www/projects and that’s how useful it is.
+run this on your terminal and run the command webroot on the terminal, your present working directory on the terminal will be changed to /var/www/projects and that’s how useful it is.
 But the problem is that when you run the alias command on the terminal the alias will be available on that particular terminal until it closes.
 How to make this permanent.

 open the .bashrc file on your home directory